tinybirdco/google-sheets-tinybird-demo/README.md

 ### 6. Write or Paste the Script

-In the script editor, write or paste the script from [`code.gs`](https://github.com/tinybirdco/google-sheets-tinybird-demo/blob/main/Code.gs) and replace `YOUR_API_TOKEN` with the token you obtained from Tinybird.
+In the script editor, write or paste the script from [`code.gs`](https://github.com/tinybirdco/google-sheets-tinybird-demo/blob/main/Code.gs) and replace `YOUR_TOKEN_HERE` with the token you obtained from Tinybird.
+You may also need to update your Events API host if operating on a non-EU cluster (e.g. `https://api.us-east.tinybird.co/v0/events?name=`).

 ### 7. Save the Script